newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/landlord-registration.md

 ---
-id: "landlord-registration"
+id: landlord-registration
-webflowId: "66f3198052d588875cacb94c"
+filename: landlord-registration
+displayname: landlord-registration
-urlSlug: "landlord-registration"
+urlSlug: landlord-registration
-name: "Register as a Landlord"
+name: Register as a Landlord
 webflowName: "Residential Landlord: Landlord Registration"
-filename: "landlord-registration"
-industryId: "residential-landlord"
-licenseCertificationClassification: "undefined"
-summaryDescriptionMd: "Before renting out a **one- or two-unit residential property**, you must register as a landlord with your municipal clerk.
+summaryDescriptionMd: Before renting out a **one- or two-unit residential property**, you must register as a landlord with your municipal clerk.
 You need to register each time you rent out a new property.
-You also need to give your tenant(s) a copy of the completed application form."
+You also need to give your tenant(s) a copy of the completed application form.
+industryId: residential-landlord
+webflowId: 66f3198052d588875cacb94c
+licenseCertificationClassification: undefined
 ---

 :::note